-Our ethnicity pay gap and has been calculated in accordance with Government regulations for calculating gender pay gaps.
+Our ethnicity pay gap has been calculated in accordance with Government regulations for calculating gender pay gaps.

-- Our 2020 median ethnicity pay gap is five per cent – a 2.3 per cent decrease from last year.
-Whilst this is a significant improvement, it is still above the current national average of 2.3 per cent.
+Our 2023 median* ethnicity pay gap is 6.2 per cent.
+This is a 0.2 percentage point decrease from 2022.
+It remains above the national average of 2.3 per cent (2019).

 8.9 per cent of our colleagues still have not shared their ethnicity with us.
 We recognise that our pay gap will change as we improve the quality of our ethnicity data.